Conditions of Carriage

 14. Audit Requirements

-Our staff may retain tickets for audit purposes.
+Our staff or agents may retain tickets for audit purposes.
 If we do this, we will provide you with replacement tickets or receipts as appropriate.

 15. Please check tickets and change at the time of issue